-- Shut off the engine before unclogging the machine and always use a stick. - Stay behind the handles and away from the discharge opening while operating the machine.
+- Shut off the engine before unclogging the machine and always use a stick or the snow-cleanout tool (if provided). - Stay behind the handles and away from the discharge opening while operating the machine.
 Keep your face, hands, feet, and any other part of your body or clothing away from moving or rotating parts. - Never direct the discharge toward people or areas where property damage can occur. - Use your full attention while operating the machine.
 Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Exercise caution to avoid slipping or falling, especially when operating the machine in reverse. - Always be sure of your footing, and keep a firm hold on the handles.
 Walk; never run. - Exercise extreme caution when operating the machine on a slope.